 What happens to the ownership when I die?

 The responsibility for ownership will then pass to the trustee(s) of your estate.
 In most cases, this is your children.
 They will then handle the affairs at the cemetery.
 It is a very good idea to have a written Will naming trustees, heirs, etc.

 Are pets permitted on cemetery grounds?

-No. Catholic Cemeteries-Archdiocese of Toronto bylaws do not allow animals on our properties, however, we do recognize that some individuals deal with a variety of different disabilities that may require “service animals” that provide certain services or assistance on a daily basis.
+No. Catholic Cemeteries bylaws do not allow animals on our properties, however, we do recognize that some individuals deal with a variety of different disabilities that may require “service animals” that provide certain services or assistance on a daily basis.
 Thus, Catholic Cemeteries allows for an exception to be made for any and all certified “service animals” for which proper documentation may be requested if not readily apparent.

-CCAT is a full supporter of the Accessibility for Ontarians with Disabilities Act, 2005, and the Accessibility Standards for Customer Service Regulation 429/07.
+Catholic Cemeteries & Funeral Services - Archdiocese of Toronto is a full supporter of the Accessibility for Ontarians with Disabilities Act, 2005, and the Accessibility Standards for Customer Service Regulation 429/07.